 The key to understanding this story lies with the identity of Tamar's father.
-He appears to have been connected to the shrine of Hathor at Timnah.
+He appears to have been connected to the shrine of Hathor at Timna.
 Hathor was the virgin mother of Horus who was called "son of God.'
-Here is a celestial archetype to make note of because it is the pattern whereby Abraham's Jewish descendants would come to recognize the identity of Jesus, the only begotten Son of God who was born of the virgin Mary.
+Here is a celestial archetype to make note of because it is the pattern whereby Abraham's Jewish descendants would come to recognize the identity of Jesus, the only begotten Son of God who was born of the Virgin Mary.

 Hathor was the patroness of metal workers.
-Timnah was famous for its copper mines.
+Timna was famous for its copper mines.
 It was at the entrance to this shrine that Judah had intercourse with Tamar (Gen. 38:12-30).
-This strongly suggests that Tamar was the daughter of the Horite ruler-priest at Timnah.
+This strongly suggests that Tamar was the daughter of the Horite ruler-priest at Timna.
 This suggestion is strengthened by what happened after Judah discovered that Tamar was pregnant.
 He called for her execution according to the law pertaining to the daughters of priests (Lev.
 21:9).
 She was to be burned alive.

 Judah is not presented in a positive light in this story, but Tamar is.
 Judah ends up praising her initiative whereby she fulfilled the requirement of the law.
 Judah says about her "She was more righteous than I." (Gen. 38:26)

-The Horite Shrine at Timnah
+The Horite Shrine at Timna

 |The highlighted circle marks the location of the Hathor Shrine.|

-The Chalcolithic metal works at Timnah were found at the Wadi Nehushtan in the foothills along the western fringe of the southern Arabah Valley.
+The Chalcolithic metal works at Timna were found at the Wadi Nehushtan in the foothills along the western fringe of the southern Arabah Valley.
 The smelting works, slag and flints at this site were found to be identical to those discovered near Beersheba where Abraham spent much of his time.
 The metal workers of Timnah and the metal workers of Beersheba were kin and the patroness of their mining and smelting operations was the mother of Horus who was venerated or worshipped by the Horites.
 In other words, these were Horite metal workers.
 In his book Timna, Rothenberg concluded that the peoples living in the area were "partners not only in the work but in the worship of Hathor."
 (Timna, p.
 183)